Chapter 11.20

 (B) The driver of a motor vehicle having a total gross weight, loaded or unloaded, in excess of 10,000 pounds and less than 26,000 pounds, or having a total length between 20 feet and 24 feet, from the most forward point of the vehicle or its load to the most rear point of said vehicle or its load, shall not park said vehicle or allow it to stand upon any City street or public right-of-way for longer than 24 hours.

-(C) Parking of any such trailer or recreational vehicle on private property must not impede visibility of sidewalks and streets from adjacent driveways, nor impede vision on a corner lot for a distance of 40 feet from each of the intersecting streets.
+(B) Parking on private property must not impede visibility of sidewalks and streets from adjacent driveways, nor impede vision on a corner lot for a distance of 40 feet from each of the intersecting streets.

-(D) No trailer or recreational vehicle may be used as a place of sleep or habitation while it is parked on a public right-of-way.
-Recreational vehicles or trailers with a “bump-out” feature, by which the sides of the trailer expand to the left or right in order to increase the space within the trailer, may not have that feature activated while parked on the public right-of-way.
+(C) No vehicle may be used as a place of sleep or habitation while it is parked on public property.
+Recreational vehicles or trailers with a “bump-out” feature, by which the sides of the recreational vehicle or trailer expand to the left or right in order to increase interior space, may not have that feature activated while parked in a public right-of-way.

-(E) Trailers used in the course of business shall be stored off of the public right-of-way, and may not be parked overnight on any right-of-way.
+(D) Trailers used in the course of business shall be stored off of the public right-of-way and may not be parked overnight on any public right-of-way.

 11.20.080 Parking restrictions.

-It shall be unlawful to stop, stand, or park any vehicle or trailer:
+It shall be unlawful to stop, stand, or park any vehicle:

 (A) In such a manner so as to obstruct access upon, or use of, the entire surface of any sidewalk;

-(B) Upon any street, public right-of-way, or publicly owned or controlled property, for a period of more than 48 hours;
+(B) Upon any public property for a period of more than 48 hours;

 (C) In any fire lane, or to otherwise block or obstruct any fire lane or hydrant established by the City, except as necessitated by an emergency;

-(G) In a manner that constitutes a violation of the standing or parking vehicle restrictions in the Utah State Traffic Code as amended and superseded from time to time and as adopted and incorporated herein, as if fully set out in length herein.
+(F) In a manner that constitutes a violation of the standing or parking vehicle restrictions in the Utah State Traffic Code.

 (2) Such vehicles may not block access to private or public driveways, except in cases of emergency repairs, when necessary in order to provide police or fire services, or pursuant to a road or lane closure authorized by the applicable highway authority.